 What Should I Look for in a Property Manager when Leasing Office Space?

-While factors such as location, size and style may be higher up on the check-list, quality property management can mean the difference between a productive or disrupted work environment.
-Course 6 at Uniland University details some of the key factors to look for.
+While factors such as location, size, and style may be higher up on the checklist, quality property management can mean the difference between a productive or disrupted work environment.

 Proven Results over Years – Many leases run from 5 to 10 years and office buildings are active structures that require care and vigilance.
 By performing routine and seasonal maintenance, good property management ensures that your office will run smoothly with few interruptions to your business.
 A favorite mantra among Uniland’s Property Management leadership is, “The best way to handle a problem is not to have it.”

 Control Operating Expenses – Beyond full-service maintenance, a strong property management team can also assist with minimizing the expenses associated with your office space.
 Business owners can uncover cost savings, optimize building and equipment systems, and better manage operating costs.
 Additional property management services can include: